 The Adult/University-Level TESOL Undergraduate Certificate Program is designed to meet the needs of students who wish to teach English as a Second Language (ESL) to adults or university-level students abroad.
 The program is open to undergraduates with at least junior standing, to post-baccalaureate special students, and to those who do not plan to pursue a college or university degree (non-degree students) but who have a strong interest in this subject.
 Non-degree students must meet regular University admission requirements.
 Graduate students or post-baccalaureate non-degree students should pursue instead the "Adult/University-Level TESOL Graduate Certificate."
 Training in the graduate certificate program is more rigorous, and some credits earned can be transferred to the Linguistics Department MA program.

 Undergraduate students concurrently completing a bachelor’s degree receive the certificate upon completion of their degree requirements; post-baccalaureate special students and non-degree students receive the certificate upon completion of the required coursework and internship.

-Students who wish to apply to the program should submit the following materials to the TESOL Certificate Program Coordinator in the Department of Linguistics:
+Students who wish to apply to the program should submit the declaration of interest form: https://uwm.edu/linguistics/tesol/undergraduate-certificate/certificate-application/.

-- Transcripts of all college-level academic work, with evidence of a GPA of 2.500 or better;
+- A current transcript, with evidence of a GPA of 2.50 or better;

 Applicants who are not native speakers of English also should submit scores of least 550 on the TOEFL exam and 45 on the TSE.